tytydraco/yessleep/out/My_baby_sister_is_still_crawling_despite_being_20_months_old_and_I_know_the_reason_why_she_cant_walk.md

 Claire's room is upstairs, across from mine.
 I aimed at my bed, chucked my phone, and walked straight into the nursery.

 The windows were open.
 I didn't hesitate on closing them, and I was starting to get out when my feet got stuck in one of Claire's toys.
 I instinctively looked down.
-But soon, I noticed something else than a stuff crocodile on my feet.
+But soon, I noticed something other than a stuffed crocodile on my foot.

 There were faint red-brown stains on the floor.
 Not vivid enough to catch attention, but *there* when you knew to look.
 And they stretched across the room.